ThibaultGROUEIX/3D-CODED/README.md

 #### Data

-The dataset can't be shared because of copyrights issues.
-Since the generation process of the dataset is quite heavy, it has it's own README in ```data/README.md```.
+The generation process of the dataset is quite heavy so we provide our processed data.
+Should you want to reproduce the preprocessing, go to ```data/README.md```.
 Brace yourselve :-)

 #### Install Pymesh